 According to Mike Lindamood from Lamood Big Hats:

 If you ship lightweight items such as hats, orders under a pound, then USPS first class is the best and cheapest method to use.
 Merchants are often hesitant to use USPS because of lost orders, but since we started business in 2004 this has reduced dramatically.
-While they still do lose a package once in a while the money you save in shipping will cover the cost of any lost packages that have to be reshipped.
+While they still do lose a package once in a while, the money you save in shipping will cover the cost of any lost packages that have to be reshipped.

 Sarah Whittington, Owner of TheSmoothestore.com (an online store that specializes in dachshund gifts) gave similar advice regarding USPS.
 She says:

-Occasionally, I use UPS but hands down USPS has the overall best commercial rates for small/mid-volume shippers, and surprisingly great service!
+Occasionally, I use UPS, but hands-down USPS has the overall best commercial rates for small/mid-volume shippers, and surprisingly great service!
 Mastering USPS boils down to the difference between 1st class package (under a pound) and Priority Mail (PM) shipping (over a pound) in the US.

 Let’s talk a bit about those differences.

 First Class Mail and Priority Mail are similar in many ways.
 Both services are affordably priced and will deliver your shipments within 1-3 business days.
 Whittington is right that the primary difference between the two services is that First Class is great for shipments under a pound (or 13oz in some cases) and Priority Mail will handle shipments between 1lb and 70lbs.
-However, Priority Mail includes a couple additional features that you should also consider:
+However, Priority Mail includes a couple of additional features that you should also consider:

 - Priority Mail provides free boxes.
 You can even have these boxes delivered to your place of business.